Mongolia Tourism | History & Facts About Tourism in Mongolia

 According to statistical data of 2018, there are 403 registered travel companies which provide all kind of facilities to foreign visitors.
 For accommodation, the country has 320 hotels plus 647 resorts and tourist camps.
 These hotels and resorts include the most luxurious to cost-effective accommodation facilities.

-You might think that tourism in Mongolia is catered by locals and might not offer you quality services but no this is not reality.
+You might think that tourism is catered by locals and might not offer you quality services but no this is not reality.
 The employees working in tourism sectors including hotels, transportation facilities, ticketing, and Mongolia tourism companies hold at least a bachelor’s degree from 56 top-notch educational establishments.
 Moreover, Mongolia is an active member party of the United Nations World Tourism Organization.

 So tourism in Mongolia is in experienced hands that’s why the quality and services promised to you are also served in Mongolia and in case of an odd situation, you can easily launch a complaint and get compensation.